-- 41.1 Should it become necessary to suspend the race because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the clerk of the course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line. - 41.2 When the signal is given overtaking is forbidden, the pit exit will be closed and all cars must proceed slowly to the starting grid.
-The first car to arrive on the grid should occupy pole position and others should fill the remaining grid positions in the order they arrive.
+- Should it become necessary to suspend the race, the clerk of the course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line. - When the signal is given overtaking is forbidden, the pit exit will be closed and all cars must proceed slowly into the pit lane.
+The first car to arrive in the pit lane should proceed directly to the pit exit staying in the fast lane.
+All the other cars should form up in a line behind the first car. - 42.3 Any cars unable to return to the pit lane as a result of the track being blocked will be brought back when the track is cleared and will be arranged in the order they occupied before the race was suspended.